OliviaA22/OliviaA22/README.md

 # 👋 Welcome to My GitHub!

 Hi there!
-I'm **Olivia**, a passionate developer driven by curiosity and a love for technology.
+I'm **Olivia**, aI am passionate, driven by curiosity and have great love for technology.

 ### 💻 Skills
 - Languages: Python, JavaScript, PHP, HTML5, SQL